 How many PODS™ crystals should be used?

-PODS™ crystals provide a depot of proteins which are steadily secreted.
+PODS™ crystals provide a depot of active proteins which are steadily secreted.
 As stated above, it has been estimated that the biological activity of 50x106 PODS™ crystals generates the same peak dose as 3.3 µg of standard recombinant protein.
 However, at 5 days following the start of seeding the PODS™ crystals, more than 50% of these peak levels are still present in the culture system.
 Ultimately, the amount of PODS™ crystals that is optimal for a particular experiment should be determined empirically, using 50x 106 PODS™ crystals equivalence to 3.3 µg of standard growth factor as a good starting point.

 How often should media and PODS™ crystals be replaced in the culture system?

 The frequency of media change depends on (1) the speed with which nutrients are exhausted or degraded and (2) the speed with which toxic metabolites accumulate.
 In most cell culture systems, the stability of growth factors is an over-riding issue which drives media replenishment.
 However, particularly in cells with high levels of metabolic activity, other factors will eventually become important once the stability issue has been addressed.

 PODS™ are crystalline and will refract light.
 A large number of PODS™ crystals may interfere with the generation of images using imaging techniques such as phase-contrast and may also interfere with any assay that utilizes measurement of optical density.

 Can PODS™ crystals have a physical impact on cell behavior?